tensorlayer/HyperPose/README.md

 The engine has two C++ APIs, both defined in `include/openpose-plus.hpp`.
 They are for running the TensorFlow model with TensorRT and post-processing respectively.

-You can look at the examples in the `examples` folder to see how to use the APIs.
-Running `./scripts/live-camera.sh` will give you a quick review of how it works.

 You can build the APIs into a standard C++ library by just running `make pack`, provided that you have the following dependencies installed

   - tensorRT